yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js.md

 go with a simple counter.
 In some cases a stable hash may be better, but for our little toy example this is sufficient.

 Having a counter introduces some states.
-Plus, we already introduce some states earlier by creating a style element.
-So it's time to make a class for all these.
+Plus, we need to create a style element, which is itself a state.
+It's time to make a class for all these.
 We are going to call this `StyleDef`.

 ```typescript
 class StyleDef {